Skip to content

 Step 2

-Walk along the shore of the Tarn and pass through a gate at the entrance to the woods and continue to Tarn House.
-As you pass Tarn House, stop off at the Orchid House and have a look around the exhibition area.
-From here continue on through the woods.
+Walk along the shore of the Tarn and pass through a gate at the entrance to the woods.
+Continue on the track to Tarn House.
+Follow the track to the right, going around the back of Tarn House.
+Stop off at the Orchid House and have a look around the exhibition area.
+There is also a toilet here.
+From here continue on the track around the building.
+Ignore the first turning right that climbs steeply uphill and continue on the track (bearing right) going through a cutting in the cliff.
+Follow the purple waymarkers.

 Step 3

 Walk along the track through the woods, passing a bird hide on your left.
-When you reach the entrance to the National Nature Reserve (at Sandhill's Cottage) turn left and follow the footpath that leads to the boardwalk through the reserve.
+Continue on the track going past the entrance to the National Nature Reserve and a number of buildings and turn left at the postbox onto an unmade track.
+Walk to the end of this track until you reach a gate and the road.
+Alternative route: When you reach the entrance to the National Nature Reserve (at Sandhill's Cottage) turn left and follow the footpath that leads to the boardwalk through the reserve.
 When you reach the end of the boardwalk go through the gate onto an unmade track and turn left.
 This leads to another gate and the road.
-Alternative route: continue on the track and turn left at the postbox onto an unmade track.
-Walk to the end of this track until you reach a gate and the road.
+Please note: dogs aren't allowed on the National Nature Reserve boardwalk.

 Step 4